-- Systems and their necessary data connections have been protected against, for example, denial-of-service attacks.
-Systems have been equipped with access control mechanisms, and the supervised entity has ensured that appropriate management of authorisations is in place. - The external network has been separated from the supervised entity's internal network by means of security features. - Systems are tested on a regular basis and particularly after system changes.
-Detected security shortcomings are remedied immediately. - Supervised entities have ensured that, in online services, data communications and data processing in service provider systems fulfil confidentiality, integrity and non-repudiation requirements.
+- The external network has been separated from the supervised entity's internal network by means of security features. - Systems are tested on a regular basis and particularly after system changes.
+Detected security shortcomings are remedied immediately. - Before roll-out, online services are subject to information security audits, which shall also be conducted on a regular basis during the ongoing provision of online services. - Supervised entities have ensured that, in online services, data communications and data processing in service provider systems fulfil confidentiality, integrity and non-repudiation requirements.
 The procedures for identification and authentication of communicating parties should also be reliable. - Supervised entities have equipped their IT systems with verification mechanisms and audit trails, which ensure the accuracy and integrity of input and output data.
 It should be possible to follow an end-to-end audit trail of all events processed in the systems. - Systems have been equipped with built-in controls allowing reconciliation of transactions processed in different subsystems. - Services have been developed with cognisance of standby facilities to prepare for disruptions and outages in activities and systems by setting up alternative modes of operation or systems.
 Standby facilities typically involve the use of duplex components in data processing and data communications as well as backup copying. - Any customer-specific passwords have been encrypted within the system and for transfers between systems. - Special care has been taken and hazardous combinations of duties avoided in creating, handling and delivering customer-specific ID data (user IDs and passwords). - The systems have created logs on logins, login attempts and service usage.
 Logs and log reports are checked regularly. - Customers are provided with sufficient information on the service provider, services offered, division of responsibilities between service provider and user, and secure use of the services.

-Payment systems and money transmission
+7 Payment systems and money transmission

 - (1) In accordance with chapter 9, section 16, subsection 2 of the CIA, a credit institution shall have adequate, secure and reliable payment, security and other IT systems. - (2) Based on section 19 a and 19 b of the PIA, supervised entities providing payment services and persons providing payment services without authorisation must have adequate risk management procedures for managing the operational and security risks of payment services and for monitoring and reporting anomalies and fraud.
-(Issued on 29 January 2018, valid from 1 March 2018) - (3) Payment systems are generally characterised by the following features: - use of agreed means of payments - participants include credit institutions, payment institutions and clearing corporations - participants agree on certain money transmission and risk management practices - mediation of fund transfers between payer and payee - (4) Clearing systems provide intermediation of transactions in interbank fund transfers and may also provide transaction settlement services. - (5) Means of payment comprise payment cards, other tailor-made instruments or procedures, or combinations thereof, which may be used for execution of payment orders as agreed between the user and provider of payment services. - (6) By virtue of its regulatory powers referred to in section 2.4, FIN-FSA issues the following regulations.
+(Issued on 29 January 2018, valid from 1 March 2018) - (3) Payment systems are generally characterised by the following features: - use of agreed means of payments - participants include credit institutions, payment institutions and clearing corporations - participants agree on certain money transmission and risk management practices - mediation of fund transfers between payer and payee - (4) Clearing systems provide intermediation of transactions in interbank fund transfers and may also provide transaction settlement services. - (5) Means of payment comprise payment cards, other tailor-made instruments or procedures, or combinations thereof, which may be used for execution of payment orders as agreed between the user and provider of payment services. - (6) By virtue of its regulatory powers referred to in section 2.4, the FIN-FSA issues the following regulations.